-As a result, our brain — which is highly efficient in its guard dog persona — to ensure we never hurt (like this) again further obscure the picture by labeling and categorizing everything — often erroneously so.
+As a result, our brain—which is highly efficient in its guard dog persona—to ensure we never hurt (like this) again further obscure the picture by labeling and categorizing everything—often erroneously so in its conclusions.

 I have done a lot of soul work over the years.
-It is a process which is very similar to peeling an onion.
+It is a process which is very similar to the peeling of an onion.
 Once a layer is gone, another presents itself.

 Finding our most authentic self is often an adventure.
-And, not an easy one.
+Although, not an easy one.

 The very essence of who we are is often buried under the silt and muck of years of life.
-And, it is generally firmly established in false beliefs.
+Moreover, it is generally firmly established in false beliefs.

-I desire to live an authentic life — as I am sure you do as well — and every year even more so.
+I desire to live an authentic life—as I am sure you do as well—and each passing year even more so.

 Statistically speaking, I have fewer years ahead of me than I do behind me.
-I intend on making them count.
+I intend on making every one count.
 Every moment becomes more precious and meaningful as we age.

 Then, when this process is accomplished, repeat it anew with whatever begs my attention next.